 Could he have been in Pamunkey Neck by the early 1680s?

 While he may have lived elsewhere in Virginia before arriving in Pamunkey Neck, there is reason to think that Hance Hendrick had settled on his land there as much as twenty years before presenting his claim in 1699.

-First, his two patents occupied far more river frontage than any of the other purchasers of the Yarbrough lease, which suggests that he was one of the first purchasers.
+- His two patents occupied far more river frontage than any of the occupants of the Yarbrough lease, which suggests that he was one of the earliest purchasers.

 - The surveys for his 1701 and 1702 patents restated the metes and bounds of his original purchases from Yarbrough.
 The 1701 patent refers to an “old persimmon corner tree being dead” and “an old line of marked trees” on the line between Hendrick and Morris as well as to the “old corner between Hance Hendrick & John Oakes”.
 Clearly enough time had elapsed for a corner tree to die and other lines and corners to be described as “old”.

 - The 1702 patent refers to “a pine stump formerly the corner tree but now down and rotten” and another corner white oak “within sight of Hance’s old plantation”.
 Enough time had passed that a corner tree had died and fallen.
 (For what it’s worth, pine stumps would rot approximately 4-5 years after the tree died.)

 - Virginia Patent Book 9, page 362. [↩]